 The much-revered royal yacht Britannia, which transported Britain's royal family for more than 40 years and 900 voyages (an average of once around the world per year) before being retired in 1997, is permanently moored in Edinburgh's port of Leith.
 Today it's open to the curious public, and worth the 15-minute bus or taxi ride from the city center for its fascinating time-warp look into the late-20th-century lifestyles of the rich and royal.
 Before boarding, explore the museum, filled with engrossing royal-family-afloat history.
 On board, armed with your audioguide, you have access to everything from the engine room to the dining room, well-preserved bridge, living quarters, garage (for the royal Rolls Royce, of course), and the lounges and decks where the Queen once entertained such notables as Churchill, Gandhi, Yeltsin, Mandela, and Reagan.

-Edinburgh's Literary Pub Tour — interesting even if you think Sir Walter Scott won an Oscar for playing General Patton — is a great evening out.
+Edinburgh's Literary Pub Tour — interesting even if you can't stand "Auld Lang Syne" — is a great evening out.
 Wandering between pubs from the Grassmarket area over the Old Town and into the New town, you'll follow the witty dialogue of two actor-guides as they debate whether the great literature of Scotland was high art…or just the creative recreation of fun-loving louts fueled by a love of whisky.